-KH's LONG TERM VISION
+KH'S LONG TERM VISION

-Every five years we develop a strategic plan that provides our Board of Commissioners, staff, residents, voucher holders and the broader community with our goals and objectives for the next five years.
-We began implementing our latest five-year strategic plan in 2020.

-Each year the Board of Commissioners and staff reviews our progress towards our strategic goals and, if necessary, revises or expands them as circumstances require.
+Keene Housing's (KH) long term goals are described in our Strategic Plan.
+Our Strategic Plans are developed every five years in collaboration with our Board of Commissioners, staff, residents, voucher holders and partners both local and national.
+Our current Strategic Plan covers the five-year period beginning in 2020.
+Each December the Board of Commissioners and staff revisits the Strategic Plan to take stock of our progress, and to make any revisions deemed necessary by emerging opportunities or risks.
 A copy of the updated Strategic Plan is attached to this Annual Plan for review.

-KH's SHORT-TERM GOALS
+KH'S SHORT-TERM GOALS